hashicorp/terraform-provider-azurerm/website/docs/r/databricks_workspace.html.markdown

 The following attributes are exported:

 * `id` - The ID of the Databricks Workspace in the Azure management plane.

+* `disk_encryption_set_id` - The ID of Managed Disk Encryption Set created by the Databricks Workspace.

 * `managed_resource_group_id` - The ID of the Managed Resource Group created by the Databricks Workspace.